Animal welfare at Waitrose

 Duchy Originals from Waitrose Organic milk

-All surplus dairy bulls born into our dairy supply pool are integrated into our high welfare beef supply chain ensuring they remain in the UK.
+All surplus dairy bulls born into our dairy supply pool are integrated into either our high welfare beef or veal supply chains ensuring they remain in the UK.

-All of the fresh British pork we sell – along with Waitrose sausages, bacon, British ham and gammon – comes from pigs that are either outdoor bred or outdoor reared.
-Pigs that supply our essential Waitrose pork are born outdoors – we never use farrowing crates or close confinement stalls.
+All of the fresh pork we sell is British – along with Waitrose sausages, bacon, British ham and gammon – comes from pigs that are either outdoor bred or free range.
+Pigs that supply our essential Waitrose pork are born outdoors – we never use farrowing crates or sow stalls.

 Weaned pigs – approximately four weeks old – are finished indoors in straw bedded, light and airy buildings.
 No farms use slatted floors and all growing accommodation is straw based.
 All our supplying farms have a lower stocking density than the pig industry standard.
 All our sows spend their entire lives outdoors.